Overview

 Metronidazole is one of the prescription options to treat BV.
 It is available in the form of a pill or gel.

 If your BV keeps recurring, your doctor may prescribe medication for a longer duration.
 For example, if this is the case, 500 mg of metronidazole is commonly prescribed for 10 to 14 days.
-Alternatively, the vaginal gel can be used for 10 days, then twice weekly for 3 to 6 months.
+Alternatively, the vaginal gel can be used for ten days, then twice weekly for 3 to 6 months.

 Clindamycin

-- Dosage:Pill: 300 mg taken orally twice per day for 7 days
+• Pill: 300 mg taken orally twice per day for seven days

-- Side effects: nausea, vomiting, heartburn, pain while swallowing, joint pain, vaginal discharge, metallic taste in the mouth or vaginal burning.
+Side effects: Nausea, vomiting, heartburn, pain while swallowing, joint pain, vaginal discharge, metallic taste in the mouth, or vaginal burning.

-Clindamycin cream and ovules contain oil, which can weaken latex products like condoms and diaphragms therefore, you should use another form of contraception while on the treatment.
+Clindamycin cream and ovules contain oil, which can weaken latex products like condoms and diaphragms; therefore, you should use another form of contraception while on the treatment.

 Tinidazole